Can I change my energy payment method to save money in the UK? (June 2026)

 Your tariff price

-Some suppliers offer lower unit rates or discounts for monthly Direct Debit compared with paying on receipt.
+Suppliers offer lower unit rates or discounts for monthly Direct Debit compared with paying on receipt, within the limits set by the July 2026 cap.

 How predictable payments are

-Direct Debit spreads costs across the year, while pay-on-receipt can spike in winter.
-Prepay helps control spend but can be higher per unit.
+Direct Debit spreads costs across the year, while on-receipt billing can spike in winter.
+Prepay helps control spend day to day.

 Eligibility & checks

-Some payment options require a credit check or a compatible meter (especially smart prepayment tariffs).
+Some payment options require a credit check or a compatible meter (especially smart prepayment tariffs or moving prepay to credit).

 Savings depend on your tariff, supplier and meter.
-Here are the most common reasons UK households see lower costs after changing how they pay.
+Here are the most common reasons UK households see lower costs after changing how they pay under the July 2026 cap.

 Direct Debit discounts